AcuGIS/GeoSuite/docs/installing.rst

 .. image:: _static/spacer.png

-A full installation on Ubuntu takes about 3 to 4 minutes to complete installation.
+A full installation with MapStore2 on Ubuntu takes about 3 to 4 minutes to complete installation.

 A full installation with Rocky Linux can take 10-15 minutes due to manual OSM build required.